shakilmith/documentaion/javafx/controller/accordion/accordion.md

 ## Add accordion to the Scene graph

-In order to display accordion to the scene, we fistly add accordion to the scene.
+In order to display accordion to the scene, we firstly add accordion to the scene.
 A sample example has been shown below

 ```js
 package com.javaondemand.practice;